ssegovba/30122-project-apwhy/README.md

 GOOGLE_TOKEN = "Your_Google_Token_Here"
 API_TOKEN = "Your_Chicago_Data_Portal_Token_Here"
 ```
 5c.
-Then run the following to pull data from the API's and clean it.
+Then, navigate back to the repository and run the following to pull data from the API's and clean it.
 ```
+cd ./30122-project-apwhy
 python3 -m deprivation_evictions.data_bases.clean_data.cleaning_data
 ```
 6. Launch the Application.